fgregg/tags-to-territory/README.md

 Then we may be able to get an estimate of geographic concentration of gang activity.
 This also depends upon the additional assumptions that

-* Nearly all gangs tag
+* Nearly all gangs engage in tagging
 * That there are more likely to be gang tags within an area where gangs are activity

 We would need people to label the images.
 How do we do this?